kelda/dksnap/README.md

 container’s state is saved.

 ## FAQ

+#### How does it work?

+By default, `dksnap` creates a snapshot by:

+1. Committing the container's filesystem with `docker commit`.
+1. Dumping the contents of all attached volumes.
+1. Creating a new Docker image that loads the dumped data at boot.

+`dksnap` also has first-class support for select databases, in which case it runs the database-specific dump command, and creates a Docker image that loads the dump at boot.

 #### How is this different than `docker commit`?
 `dksnap` uses docker commit for its generic snapshot approach to capture the